-This ticket price is reserved for seniors over the age of 65, full time students, and visitors between the age of 16 and 17.
+This ticket price is reserved for seniors over the age of 65, full-time students, and visitors between the ages of 16 and 17.

-In other words, it's basically a student discount, senior discount, and teen discount all wrapped up in one!
+In other words, it's basically a student discount, a senior discount, and a teen discount all wrapped up in one!